Government Schemes for Women Entrepreneurs in India 2026 | Kotak Life

 Women in India are progressing in all spheres.
 By utilizing government programs and financial perks, it is now time for women to achieve complete financial independence.
 These programs and efforts support and encourage female entrepreneurs, help women secure their lives, families, and health, and eventually help them reach their financial goals.

-Due to their tax exemption benefits, most programs also enable women to save more money on taxes.
+Due to their tax exemption benefits, most term insurance also enables women to save more money on taxes.
 Even though India needs to take more critical measures to empower the country’s women, such initiatives prove there is hope for a better tomorrow for women.

 FAQs on Government Schemes for Women Entrepreneurs